Unitary equivalences for reductive p-adic groups: Introduction

 Let $\bF$ be a $p$-adic field of characteristic zero.
 Let $\CG$ be the $\bF$-points of a connected linear algebraic reductive group defined over $\bF.$ Let $A$ be a maximally split torus of $\CG$ and set $M=C_\CG(A)$, the centralizer of $A$ in $\CG.$ Fix a special maximal compact open subgroup $\CK$ and an Iwahori subgroup $\CI\subset \CK$ of $\CG$, attached by Bruhat-Tits theory to $A.$ Let $^0\!M=M\cap \CK$ be the maximal compact open subgroup of $M.$ A complex character $\chi: M\to \bC^\times$ is called unramified if $\chi|_{^0\!M}=\one,$ and it is called ramified otherwise.

-Fix $^0\!\chi$ a character of $^0\!M$, and consider the category $\fk R^{^0\!\chi}(\CG)$ of smooth admissible $\CG$-representations, which appear as constituents of the minimal principal series induced from complex characters $\chi$ of $M$ such that $\chi|_{^0\!M}=~^0\!\chi.$ This category is a Bernstein component of the category of all smooth admissible $\CG$-representations.
+Fix $^0\!\chi$ a character of $^0\!M$, and consider the category $\fk R^{^0\!\chi}(\CG)$ of smooth $\CG$-representations, which appear as constituents of the minimal principal series induced from complex characters $\chi$ of $M$ such that $\chi|_{^0\!M}=~^0\!\chi.$ This category is a Bernstein component of the category of all smooth $\CG$-representations.
 We are interested in the study of hermitian and unitary modules in $\fk R^{^0\!\chi}(\CG).$

 The first case is when $^0\!\chi=\one,$ the unramified principal series.
-In this case, the category $\fk R^{\one}(\CG)$ is known to be naturally equivalent with the category of finite dimensional modules over the Iwahori-Hecke algebra $\CH(\CG,\one_\CI),$ (the Borel-Casselman correspondence, \cite{Bo}).
-The algebra $\CH(\CG,\one_\CI)$ is an affine Hecke algebra, possibly with unequal parameters (definition (\ref{d:2.1})), and has a natural $*$-operation (section \ref{sec:2.6}); therefore one can define hermitian and unitary modules.
+In this case, the category $\fk R^{\one}(\CG)$ is known to be naturally equivalent with the category of modules over the Iwahori-Hecke algebra $\CH(\CG,\one_\CI)$ (\cite{Bo}).
+The algebra $\CH(\CG,\one_\CI)$ is an affine Hecke algebra, possibly with unequal parameters (Definition (\ref{d:2.1})), and has a natural $*$-operation (section \ref{sec:2.6}); therefore one can define hermitian and unitary modules.

 \begin{theorem}In the Borel-Casselman equivalence $\fk R^{\one}(\CG)\cong \CH(\CG,\one_\CI)$-mod, the hermitian and unitary representations correspond, respectively. \end{theorem}